By Mike Kocsis | 10 minutes read | Last updated: August 14, 2025 Categories: Testosterone

 - Stress

-It is the standard form of TRT in which the hormone is administered just under the skin with a tiny needle.
-The injection is usually given once a week, but you should follow your doctor’s instructions.
+Injections are the standard form of TRT in which the hormone is administered just under the skin with a tiny needle.
+Generally, these injections are given once a week.
+Follow your doctor’s instructions for best results.

 It is a tablet-shaped pouch placed between the gum and the upper lip.
 You can drink liquids and chew gum while the patch is in its place.
 A buckle patch may cause gum irritation and lip swelling.